 I’m acceptable at both driving and continuing as far as imagination and conceptualizing.
-I’m likewise too responsive to other’s thoughts, and put 100% efforts to assist them with executing it without nay-saying or analysis.”
+I’m likewise too responsive to others’ thoughts, and put 100% effort to assist them with executing it without nay-saying or analysis.”

-Any software development activity you dispatch leads to hazard if a code is wrong.
-You can design everything from start till the end, yet regardless of how well you run a code, code may don’t run.
+Any software development activity you dispatch leads to hazards if a code is wrong.
+You can design everything from start to end, yet regardless of how well you run a code, code may don’t run.

 It’s important for the work – to succeed, you need to take dispatch hazardous missions, and, one in each 5 will bring you massive outcomes.”